-Numerical Methods - 2013/14 - Examples Sheet 3 of 3.
+Numerical Methods - 2014/15 - Examples Sheet 3 of 3 (rev0).

-- S3.1. a) What condition is needed for a pair of matrices to be multipliable? - b) What is the complexity (in floating point operations (flops)) of converting to upper triangular form for a general set of coefficients ? - c) What is the complexity of converting to the triangular form generated using Cholesky's method ? - d) What is the complexity of forwards and backwards substitution? - e) If we need to solve a set of equations for R right-hand sides, for what (if any) value of R does it become more efficient to use L/U (or L/D/U) decomposition? - f) What happens if Gaussian Elimination is attempted for non-square matrices? - g) Optional: Complete the Java program LUdemo so that the code to convert A to U also returns the corresponding L. (Hint: The L answer is a modified identity matrix needing just one simple operation to be added into the outer loop of the triangularisation code.)
-Once you have done that you can solve some equations and check that the product LU is indeed the original A. - h) Optional: Look at the McMaster's L/U lecture note on the course web page.
-Note that it performs the L/U decomposition in-place, putting both L and U in the same array that originally held A. What is the complexity of its code to find the matrix inverse? - S3.2.
-Consider the following transformation
+- S3.1. a) What condition is needed for a pair of matrices to be multipliable? - b) What is the complexity (in floating point operations (flops)) of converting to upper triangular form for a general set of coefficients? - c) What is the complexity of converting to the triangular form generated using Cholesky's method ? - d) What is the complexity of forwards and backwards substitution? - e) If we need to solve a set of equations for R right-hand sides, is there a number of right-hand sides for which L/U (or L/D/U) decomposition becomes better than working on the right-hand sides as we go? - f) What happens if Gaussian Elimination is attempted for non-square matrices? - g) Perform a Cholesky decomposition by solving for the following 2x2 by inspection: